 Regardless of your intended approach, take soil samples from a variety of different locations in the pasture and have them analyzed by your local county extension office.
 The soil test results will tell you if the pasture soil needs remediation in terms of its nutrient levels, fertility, and pH.
 Working with your local Soil and Water Conservation District office or your county extension service will give you the kind of information and guidance you need to remediate your pasture soil, if needed.

 Next, acquire and plant the new seed.
-A Frontier Conservation Seeder is an excellent implement for this.
-Available in either 5 foot or 7 foot working widths, it handles virtually any size seed, from native prairie grasses to large legumes and requires a tractor with a minimum of only 30 engine horsepower.
-It can also be used to apply fertilizer.
-On the other hand, a Frontier Broadcast Spreader or Frontier Pendular Spreader provides another great solution to restore a pasture.
+In this video, we’re using a Frontier CS1384 Conservation Seeder (US CA).
+Available in either 5 foot or 7 foot working widths, it handles virtually any size seed, from native prairie grasses to large legumes.
+We’ve match it with a John Deere 5115M (US CA) Utility Tractor.
+On the other hand, a Frontier Broadcast Spreader (US CA) or Frontier Pendular Spreader (US CA) provides another great solution to restore a pasture.
 Follow the seed provider’s directions for application rate.
 Once you’ve spread your new seed, go over the area with a chain or spike tooth harrow to develop good seed to soil contact.

 Doing this in the early fall will promote germination and growth before the first freeze hits, which will help foster growth in the spring and plant survival in the future.
 Let the new pasture grow until it reaches flowering height, then mow to a height of at least 6 inches, if not higher.
 Let the pasture regrow to its pre-mowing height.
 Then allow animals to graze if that’s part of your program.